Making Process Improvement Work

 (Onsite or by remote meeting with phone/web)

-(Based on our book, Making Process Improvement Work - A Concise Action Guide for Software Managers and Practitioners.)
+(Based on our book, Making Process Improvement Work - A Concise Action Guide for Software Managers and Practitioners, and Making Process Improvement Work for Service Organizations.)

 Process improvement too often reflects a significant